-- Cirques are the most common of landforms in glaciated mountains. - The cirques quite often are found at the heads of glacial valleys. - The accumulated ice cuts these cirques while moving down the mountain tops. - They are deep, long and wide troughs or basins with very steep concave to vertically dropping high walls at its head as well as sides. - Horns and Serrated Ridges Horns form through head ward erosion of the cirque walls.
+Cirques are the most common of landforms in glaciated mountains.
+The cirques quite often are found at the heads of glacial valleys.
+The accumulated ice cuts these cirques while moving down the mountain tops.
+They are deep, long and wide troughs or basins with very steep concave to vertically dropping high walls at its head as well as sides.
+A lake of water can is seen quite often within the cirques after the glacier disappears.
+Such lakes are called cirque or tarn lakes.
+There can be two or more cirques one leading into another down below in a stepped sequence.
+Horns and Serrated Ridges Horns form through head ward erosion of the cirque walls.
 If three or more radiating glaciers cut head ward until their cirques meet, high, sharp pointed and steep sided peaks called horns form.

-• The divides between cirque sidewalls or head walls get narrow because of progressive erosion and turn into serrated or saw-toothed ridges sometimes referred to as aretes with very sharp crest and a zig-zag Outline.
+The divides between cirque sidewalls or head walls get narrow because of progressive erosion and turn into serrated or saw-toothed ridges sometimes referred to as arêtes with very sharp crest and a zig-zag Outline.